Add YOUR Family To This Page

 Kingston was the fifth town to be established in New Hampshire.
 Originally, it was a part of Hampton, New Hampshire.
 After King Philip's War, the establishment of new settlements was made possible by peace treaties with the local Indian tribes and, in 1692, by geographical and jurisdictional agreements between the provinces of Massachusetts and New Hampshire.
 Consequently, certain residents of Hampton, New Hampshire petitioned for a grant of a separate township to be created from the western part of Hampton.
 And so, in 1694, King William III of England granted a royal charter establishing the town of "Kingstown", so named in honor of the King.
 Use of the title rather than the King's name was common at the time.
 The original charter still exists to this day...

-There is MUCH more to discover about Kingston, New Hampshire, USA.
-Read on!
+Explore even more about Kingston, New Hampshire, USA.
+Keep reading!

 August 6, 1694 - Kingston incorporated